 The fruit of the creamy peavine opens in late summer and appears as hairless pods.
 As the fruit ages the pods turn brown and twist open.
 They are perennial plants in this habitat.

 Livestock animals will eat this type of plant if they can find it.
-It can be poisoning when eaten in large quantities however so it is to be only used with caution.
+It can be poisonous when eaten in large quantities.

-Farmers use this plant as a natural fodder to feed their livestock animals.
+Farmers use this plant as a natural fodder to feed their livestock.

 COSEWIC: Not at Risk